Birth Place: Camden, London

-He ended the season with 1,069 LV= County Championship, his best tally in a single season, which earned him the prize of Derbyshire’s 2015 Player of the Year.
+He ended the season with 1,069 County Championship runs, his best tally in a single season, which earned him the prize of Derbyshire’s 2015 Player of the Year.

 Godleman was then awarded the full captaincy in four-day cricket at the beginning of the 2016 season, and as captain, struck a career-best 204 against Worcestershire, one of three centuries he hit that season.